 Going to Trial

 If neither negotiation nor mediation results in the offer of an acceptable award, your attorney can file a lawsuit against the insurance company.
 This does not necessarily mean that your case will go to court.
-When the insurance company receives notice of the suit, it might offer you a better settlement in order to save the expense of a trial.
+When the insurance company receives notice of the suit, it might offer you a settlement in order to save the expense of a trial.

 If a trial does begin, your case still might be settled before the trial concludes.
-Most car accident cases are settled out of court at some point in the process described above.
+Many car accident cases are settled out of court at some point in the process described above.
 It’s important to remember that:

 - The outcome of a trial is not certain.